Tachikawa air disaster: Aftermath

+Since the Tachikawa crash was the first aircraft accident in aviation history to result in more than 100 fatalities, it was heavily publicized.
+Although the disaster would largely be forgotten over time, it still had a great impact on families of the victims and the USAF.

 The 129-person death toll remained the highest aviation fatality count until 1960, when 134 died in the collision of a United Airlines Douglas DC-8 and a Trans World Airlines Lockheed L-1049 Super Constellation over New York City.
-The Tachikawa crash remained the deadliest air disaster involving a single aircraft until an Air France Boeing 707 crashed during takeoff in 1962.
+The Tachikawa crash remained the deadliest air disaster involving a single aircraft until a Boeing 707 crashed during takeoff while being operated as flight 007 by Air France in 1962.

 There were no fatalities among people on the ground, but one man in the watermelon patch sustained burns to his head and hands.

 Local residents erected a monument memorializing victims of the tragedy.
 However, the monument is no longer to be found at the site, which is now a driving school.